patrykens/DeviceSpecific/README.md

 --------------

 A simple class providing:
-* macros for testing current device (if needed)
-* methods for testing current device (recommended)
+* methods for testing current device
-* methods executing code in blocks for specific device
+* methods executing code in blocks for specific device type or iOS version

 Enjoy
 ------------